jayala-29/DSC235-Data-Science-for-Cybersecurity/project-guidelines.md

 1. Group: Who is in your group?
 (1-3 people)
 2. Topic: What cybersecurity-oriented topic do you think you want to address in your project?
 3. Relevance: Why is this problem interesting to you?
 4. Dataset: Do you think you'll have to create a dataset?
-Or are there some/one that exist/you already found?
+Or are there some/one you already found and plan to use?
 If so, reference them.
 5. Prediction: Is there a specific relationship you are looking for?

 ## Due Week 13 by beginning of class (Checkpoint 2 - 5%)